 Hardiness: Zones 6-10

-Care: High maintenance including disease and pest control, and prunning if cultivated for fruits.
+Care: High maintenance including disease and pest control, and pruning if cultivated for fruits.

 Pests and Diseases: Very numerous including anthracnose, black rot, botrytis bunch rot, crown gall, downy and powdery mildew, gray mold and phomopsis; flea beetle, grape berry moth, Japanese beetle, leaf hopper, leaf roller, mealy bugs, and phylloxera.